NethServer/docs/developer-manual/en/nethserver-squid.rst

   2016/12/09 09:44:18 kid1| SECURITY ALERT: on URL: avatars0.githubusercontent.com:443
   2016/12/09 09:44:18 kid1| SECURITY ALERT: Host header forgery detected on local=151.101.60.133:443 remote=192.168.5.22:40950 FD 166 flags=33 (local IP does not match any domain IP)

-In this case, when accessing github, the avatars won't be displayed by the browser, and you can fin a "Timeout error" for the not loaded images.
+In this case, when accessing github, the avatars won't be displayed by the browser, and you can find a "Timeout error" for the not loaded images.

-This kind of errors can't be fixes.
-See official documentation:
+This kind of errors can't be fixed.
+See official documentation for workarounds:

 * http://wiki.squid-cache.org/KnowledgeBase/HostHeaderForgery2
 * http://lists.squid-cache.org/pipermail/squid-users/2016-September/012344.html